 - Liberica coffee – his coffee is from the Coffea arnoldiana De Wild species cultivated in the Philippines.
 It has a “woody” flavor with a nutty and smoky aroma.

 You’ll also find the Tradecraft’s coffee guide helpful if you want to know more about the best coffee beans today.
+If you already know enough about coffee beans, but not sure about how to keep your beans fresh – we recommend checking out this following guide about some of the best coffee storage containers in the market.

 - Light roast.
 One example of this type of roast is cinnamon roast, which involves roasting coffee beans at 196 °C (385 °F), resulting in a grassy flavor, little sweetness, and sharp acidity.
 Another type of light roast is the New England roast, which heats the coffee beans at 205 °C (401 °F).
 The higher temperature brings complex acidity, which opens up the natural origin flavor of the coffee beans.